DPGAlliance/dpg-resources/docs/eligibility/impact-breath.md

 - Primarily serves a niche technical audience.
 - Limited applicability to public, institutional, or service-oriented contexts.

-> [!NOTE]
-> Solutions in this quadrant are typically screened out early in the review process.
-They may provide genuine technical value, but that value does not meet the threshold for a Digital Public Good.

 **Typical Examples:**
 - Developer libraries, SDKs, and plugins.
 - Compilers, interpreters, and programming languages.